Shivansh7201/Technical-Round-101/README.md

 ## How to Use This Repository

 1. **Browse by Category**: Navigate through the different categories to find questions relevant to your field.
-2. **Study the Explanations**: Read through the detailed explanations to understand the concepts.
+2. **Study the Explanations**: Read the detailed explanations to understand the concepts.
 3. **Practice Coding**: Use the sample code and practice problems to hone your coding skills.
 4. **Stay Updated**: Regularly check for updates as new questions and answers are added frequently.

 ## Contributing

 We welcome contributions from the community.
-If you have a question or answer to add, please follow the guidelines in the `CONTRIBUTING.md` file.
+If you have a question or answer, please follow the guidelines in the `CONTRIBUTING.md` file.

 ## License